wootra/svg-table/apps/svg-table-demo/README.md

-# Demo for svg-table (Vite version)
+# Demo for svg-table (Vite/React version)

 this repo is for the examples using svg-table in Vite.

-the demo components are saved in the other package folder as well as its [README](../../packages/demo-components/README.md) file.
+the demo components are saved in the other package folder as well as its [README](../../packages/demo-components-react/README.md) file.

 ## Installation